Banging Toolbox

 Although they aren’t designed to handle an exceedingly varied array of tasks, what they can do they do very well.

-If you have to drive a lot of small pins for a finishing job, a good finishing nailer or bradder will let you get the job done much quicker and cleaner than by hand with only your trusty hammer.
+If you have to drive a lot of small pins for a finishing job, a first class finishing nailer or bradder will let you get the job done much quicker and cleaner than by hand with only your trusty hammer.

 Ideally, you should have an angled finisher and a straight air bradder.
 This pair will give you the best combination of power, speed, and versatility.
 But if you can only afford one, I suggest you go for an angled finisher.